 - Mentees (students seeking mentorship) Available for all students.
 If you are a first-year or transfer student, you must be a mentee.

-- Peer Mentors (students seeking to mentor other students) Available for sophomores, juniors, and seniors.
+- Peer Mentors (students seeking to mentor other students) Available for sophomores, juniors, seniors, and graduate students.

-- Faculty, Staff, and Alumni Mentors (other community members looking to mentor students) Available for graduate students, faculty, staff, and alumni.
+- Faculty, Staff, and Alumni Mentors (other community members looking to mentor students) Available for faculty, staff, and alumni.

-Participants will be sorted into Mentorship Pods, in which 2-3 student mentors and a small group of student mentees will be paired together, as well as 1-2 Faculty, Staff, and Alumni Mentors (when requested!).
+Participants will be sorted into Mentorship Pods, in which 2-3 student mentors and a small group of student mentees will be paired together, as well as 1-2 Faculty, Staff, and Alumni Mentors.
 Numbers may vary depending on the number of people participating in the program.
 This format helps mentorship groups form better connections, and alleviates some challenges with a 1-on-1 pairing.

 Students seeking mentorship, either from other students, or faculty/staff/alumni.
 Mentees are signing up to be grouped with a few other mentees and mentors, giving them a small group to ask questions to, attend events with, and generally form a community with as you navigate the academic year.
 When applying, mentees give some background information about their identity, professional interests, hobbies, etc, for the Mentorship program to use to pair them with folks with similar experiences and interests in a pod with other mentees and mentors.